GOPINATHAN-AR/GOPINATHAN-AR/README.md

 - 👋 Hi, I’m @GOPINATHAN-AR
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in Programming
-- 🌱 I’m currently studying MCA at RVS College of Arts and Science
+- 🌱 I’m currently studying MCA at RVS College of Arts and Science and also learning Flutter
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any programming language, i can learn.
-- 📫 How to reach me ...
+- 📫 How to reach me gopiar2182@gmail.com

 <!---
 GOPINATHAN-AR/GOPINATHAN-AR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.